 If a woman has little or no breast tissue, I prefer silicone because it is much harder to hide saline implants in such cases.
-A woman with a B or C cup breast will hide a saline implant better, but would still feel more natural with silicone.
+A woman with ‘B’ or ‘C’ cup breasts will hide saline implants better, but would still feel more natural with silicone.

-If a patient has a good breast tissue and some mild droop of the breast, I will sometimes recommend a saline implant.
+But if a patient has enough natural breast tissue and some mild drooping, I will sometimes recommend a saline implant.
 Saline implants are more full at the top (like a balloon) and elevate the skin of the breast more.

-If I have a patient with significant asymmetry, a saline implant is more flexible because the volume can be adjusted.”
+And if I have a patient with significant asymmetry, saline implants are more flexible because the volume can be adjusted.”